kcaparas1630/Enrollment-Resources-Interview-Prep/README.md

 **1. Can you walk me through a recent web development project you worked on?
 What technologies you used**

+I've worked on a project where I built a Task Organizer Web Application using React for the frontend, Express.js, and PostgreSQL for the backend.
+I've follow best practices such as security for user data to ensure the user's data is safe, and seamless UI with accessibility components to guarantee great user experience.
+Right now, I'm currently working on an Interview Coaching Assistant Web Application; using AI to generate responses on how to get better in an interview.

 **2. How would you rate your proficiency in HTML, CSS, and modern JavaScript?**

+If I would rate my proficiecy with HTML, CSS and modern JavaScript.
+I would say I have 7/10.
+I have the knowledge and techniques to create a structure that is not only user-friendly, but is also time-efficient, storage-efficient; which eventually will cut the costs of a potential overstructured application.
+However, I'm still giving myself room for growth, and I highly appreciate feedbacks throughout my work.

 **3. Have you worked with content management systems like WordPress, Wix, or Squarespace?
 If yes, what did you build or manage?**

+As part of my program in Camosun College, we have created a portfolio project in WordPress.
+I used my creative side to deal with the restriction of designing in WordPress.
+I've injected CSS in a plugin in WordPress so that I can control the design to the way I want.
+As a result, my project received the highest grade, and my professor asked me for permission if he could use my project as a reference for the next year course.
+As much as I wanted to show it, that project is lost with the server that it was deployed in.

 **4. Can you explain how you would debug a webpage that isn't rendering correctly?**

+I usually check the logs first if there is any visible errors happening in the client side.
+It might show syntax errors, or some logical errors.
+If it's a behaviour error that isn't rendering as you expected, I would use the debugging tool in a certain component to see the structure of that component and correct the errors.

 **5. Do you have experience working with REST APIs or making HTTP requests in JavaScript?
 Can you share an example?**

+When working with web applications, I

 **6. What's your approach to learning new technologies or frameworks quickly?**